 Most business owners claim that getting a product in front of customers is easy.
 But smart marketers know that getting in front of the right customers is the hard part.

-The right message should be communicated through the proper channels — everything has to be aligned.
+The right message should be communicated through the proper channels.
 Go back to your research and identify where your leads are already engaging and then build strategies to maximize the use of those channels.

 Selling a product is not the same as preparing the market to buy your new product.
 Before your product launch, your promotion should aim to build awareness.
 Consider launching a full marketing campaign and refer to your research phase about your customer buying journey.
 Determining how much people know about you before they engage with your product will give you an idea of the type of content marketing you need to reach them.